Songweiping/GRU4Rec_TensorFlow/README.md

 # Usage
 Train/Test file should consists of three columns:

-  First column: SessionId
+    * First column: SessionId
-  Second column: ItemId
+    * Second column: ItemId
-  Third column: Timestamps(in UTC)
+    * Third column: Timestamps(in UTC)

-For training model:
+To train a model with default parameter settings:

-  Run *python main.py* using default parameter settings.
+    $ python main.py

     Other optional parameters include:
-    - --layer: Number of GRU layers.
+    * --layer: Number of GRU layers.
 Default is 1.
-    - --size: Number of hidden units in GRU model.
+    * --size: Number of hidden units in GRU model.
 Default is 100.
-    - --epoch: Runing epochs.
+    * --epoch: Runing epochs.
 Default is 3.
-    - --lr : Initial learning rate.
+    * --lr : Initial learning rate.
 Default is 0.001.
-    - --train: Specify whether training(1) or evaluating(0).
+    * --train: Specify whether training(1) or evaluating(0).
 Default is 1.
-    - --hidden\_act: Activation function used in GRU units.
+    * --hidden\_act: Activation function used in GRU units.
 Default is *tanh*.
-    - --final\_act: Final activation function.
+    * --final\_act: Final activation function.
 Default is *softmax*.
-    - --loss: Loss functions, cross-entropy, bpr or top1 loss.
+    * --loss: Loss functions, cross-entropy, bpr or top1 loss.
 Default is *cross-entropy*.
-    - --dropout: Dropout rate.
+    * --dropout: Dropout rate.
 Default is 0.5.

-For evaluating model:
+To evaluate a trained model:

-  Run *python main.py --train 0*
+    $ python main.py --train 0

     One optional parameter is:
-    - --test: Specify which saved model to evaluate(only used when *train* is 0).
+    * --test: Specify which saved model to evaluate(only used when *train* is 0).
 Default is 2.

 # Acknowledgement
 This repository refers a lot to the original [Theano implementation](https://github.com/hidasib/GRU4Rec).